INT Workshop INT-18-70W

 In light of these aims, the workshop will feature a mix of talks summarizing the status of different methods.
 In addition, we will organize focused discussion sessions to pin down outstanding issues and to identify overlap between different approaches.

-A workshop registration fee will apply; amount to be determined.
+There will be a $40 registration fee to attend the workshop.
 The registration fee includes participation in the workshop, lectures, and coffee breaks.